 This is all well and good, but you shouldn’t be stressing about bills in the summer.
-It never hurts to look into ways to save, especially since it's the season to splurge on a relaxing getaway.
-Learn 7 ways to stay cool and comfortable while planning that perfect vacation.
+It never hurts to look into ways to save, especially since it’s the season to splurge on a relaxing getaway.
+Learn 7 ways to keep your home cool and comfortable while planning that perfect vacation.

 How to Stay Cool & Comfortable, on Budget